 My Approach to Helping

 I am here to help you process experiences, thoughts and emotions in a safe environment that acknowledges all aspects of your identity.
 My main counseling approaches are person-centered, trauma-informed and social justice-informed.
-I am in the process of completing training in Emotion-Focused Therapy for individuals.
+I have completed some training in Emotion-Focused Therapy for individuals.
 I also incorporate aspects of Motivational Interviewing, Dialectical Behavioral Therapy and Cognitive Behavioral Therapy techniques to teach grounding and coping skills.
 I collaborate with clients on how to best approach their own process of healing by highlighting clients' resilience and personal strengths, and encouraging self-awareness and self-empowerment.

 More Info About My Practice

 I completed a master's degree in Clinical Mental Health Counseling and a certificate in Trauma-Informed Services at Portland State University.
-Prior to my graduate degree, I completed a bachelor's degree in Psychology with a minor in Women's Studies.
-I have experience working with individuals, particularly women and children, who have survived childhood abuse, intergenerational trauma, domestic violence, religious trauma, trauma associated with immigration and cultural assimilation, and on-going systemic and institutional trauma.
+Prior to my graduate degree, I completed a bachelor's in Psychology with a minor in Women's Studies.
+I have experience working with individuals who have survived childhood abuse, intergenerational trauma, domestic violence, religious trauma, trauma associated with immigration and cultural assimilation, and on-going systemic and institutional trauma.
 I completed training in Basic Victim Advocacy and completed my graduate counseling internship working with survivors at the Domestic Violence Resource Center.
-I also completed training in suicide intervention and crisis management (ASIST) through Lines for Life, where I volunteered as a crisis line worker and answered calls for the National Suicide Prevention Lifeline, the Veterans Crisis Line, and Youthline.
+I also completed training in suicide intervention and crisis management (ASIST) through Lines for Life, where I volunteered as a crisis line worker for three years.

 How My Own Struggles Made Me a Better Therapist